 As the only national park on the island, West Bali National Park is the stop for nature lovers.
 Located in the northwest corner of the island, you’ll find the park teeming with weird and wonderful wildlife that seeks refuge in the mangrove forests and open grasslands.

 Lovina Beach is one of Bali’s most beautiful.
-Best known for its black sands and frequent dolphin sitings, this beach is an excellent place to take a breather from an action-packed Bali itinerary.
+Best known for its black sands and frequent dolphin sightings, this beach is an excellent place to take a breather from an action-packed Bali itinerary.

 Bangli – 1 Day

 Mt.
 Batur is one of Indonesia’s most prominent and majestic volcanoes.
-One very popular activity on many a Bali itinerary is to climb the mountain for sunrise.
+One very popular activity on many Bali itineraries is to climb the mountain for sunrise.
 Although a relatively short hike requiring only about two hours on the way up, the climb is fairly strenuous and can be especially dicey in the dark.
 Make sure to come prepared with a headlamp, sweatshirt, and hiking boots.
-Your efforts will be rewarded with mindblowing views of the sun coming up over eastern Bali.
+Your efforts will be rewarded with mind-blowing views of the sun coming up over eastern Bali.